-The long term effects of the COVID-19 pandemic and geopolitical issues will continue to have an impact on the College's operations into 2023/24 and beyond, through the direct impact on staff and students and the knock on effect to local jobs and businesses.
-The more recent cost of living crisis which has impacted energy prices, fuel and consumable costs as well as rising inflation and interest rates are all risks which the College as well as it's staff and students will need to navigate over the next academic and financial year.
-The College has considered these risks in its risk register, and operational and financial plans, and continues to adapt to meet the changing requirements of students, businesses and the local community in recovering from the impact of the pandemic and the global cost of living crisis.
+The recent cost of living crisis which has impacted energy prices, fuel and consumable costs as well as realtively high inflation and interest rates are all risks which the College, as well as it's staff and students, will need to navigate over the next academic and financial year.
+The College has considered these risks in its risk register, and operational and financial plans, and continues to adapt to meet the changing requirements of students, businesses and the local community in recovering from the impact of the global cost of living crisis.